Klute: Development

+Casting

-To prepare for her role as Bree, Jane Fonda spent a week in New York City observing high-class call girls and madams.
+The casting of Jane Fonda, who had recently completed They Shoot Horses, Don't They?
+(1969) was announced in April 1970.
+At the time, Fonda had attracted significant scrutiny for her activism against the Vietnam War, and much of the publicity surrounding the film made note of this.
+To prepare for the role, Fonda spent a week in New York City observing high-class call girls and madams.
 She also accompanied them on their outings to after-hours clubs to solicit men.
-Fonda was disturbed that none of the men showed interest in her, which she believed was because they could see that she was really just an "upper-class, privileged pretender."
+Fonda noticed that none of the men showed any interest in her, which she believed was because they could see that she was really just an "upper-class, privileged pretender".

 Fonda had doubts about whether she could portray the role and asked Alan Pakula to release her from her contract and hire Faye Dunaway instead, but Pakula refused.
-One of Fonda's primary concerns was that she, as a nascent feminist, should not play a prostitute, but when Fonda admitted this concern to a more longstanding feminist, she was disabused of the notion.
-To overcome her doubts that she could not play such a role, Fonda turned to her memories of several call girls whom she had known while living in France, all of whom worked for the famed Madame Claude.
+One of Fonda's primary concerns was that she, as an emerging feminist, should not play a prostitute, but when Fonda admitted this concern to a longstanding feminist, she was told "If the script is good, and it's an opportunity to be three-dimensional, of course you should do it!"
+To overcome her doubts that she could play such a role, Fonda turned to her memories of several call girls whom she had known while living in France, all of whom worked for the famed Madame Claude.
 She remembered that all of them had been sexually abused as children, and Fonda used this as an "entry" to her own character and as a way to understand Bree's motivations in becoming a prostitute.

+Donald Sutherland was cast as private investigator, John Klute, signing onto the project in May 1970.
+Sutherland later admitted that he clashed with Pakula during the production, commenting that it "was a film where the director had a specific idea, which I didn't particularly understand, nor was I particularly interested in."
+Roy Scheider was cast as Bree's pimp, Frank Ligourin, a role that brought him significant attention and notably furthered his career.

+Filming

+Principal photography of Klute began in December 1970 in New York City.
+In March 1971, it was reported that filming had completed.

+The film was shot by cinematographer Gordon Willis, a frequent collaborator of Pakula known for his employment of darkness and shadows in his cinematography.
+Film scholar Terence McSweeney writes in The Other Hollywood Renaissance (2020) that the film's cinematography is deliberately destabilizing and disorienting, utilizing close-up shots while lacking establishing shots, and that its editing style features abrupt transitions and a lack of traditional film cues.
+Actor Sutherland, reflecting on the film, commented that, "there were a lot of things in Klute that didn't make any sense in terms of movies."

 Release

+Theatrical

+Klute was released theatrically in the United States by Warner Bros., premiering on June 23, 1971, in Los Angeles and New York City before opening wide on June 25.